BeeBombshell/My-DevOps-Learnings/2_Computer_Networking.md

  - Multiplexers attach the SOCKET PORT NUMBERS.

  - Transport layer takes care of **Congestion Control**.
+(Congestion - When packets get lost)

- > Can read more about congestion oontrol algoritmns build in GCP.
+ > Can read more about congestion control algoritmns build in TCP.

+ - Possibility that data gets lost or corrupted